BalaM314/BalaM314/README.md

 * [mlogx](https://github.com/BalaM314/mlogx): A transpiler for Mindustry Logic.
 * [CancerStop](https://cancerstop.dev/): A quick reference guide to information on different cancers, made with [@Vedanth-Ramji](https://github.com/Vedanth-Ramji) under the guidance of Dr. Natarajan from [Queromatics](https://www.queromatics.org/)
 * [fish-commands](https://github.com/BalaM314/fish-commands/tree/commands-rewrite): A plugin for a Mindustry game server that allowed me to develop the skill of porting legacy codebases.
+* [Foo's Client](https://github.com/mindustry-antigrief/mindustry-client): A Mindustry client with many QoL features.
+Most of it was made by other people but I added some features and do some maintenance.
 * [soodocode](https://github.com/BalaM314/soodocode): An (unfinished) runtime for Cambridge CS pseudocode syntax.
 * [MindustryLauncher](https://github.com/BalaM314/MindustryLauncher): a command-line launcher for Mindustry.
 * [msch-generate](https://github.com/BalaM314/msch-generate): An (unfinished) tool to build Mindustry schematics automatically.